Chinaplas

 CHINAPLAS (中国国际塑料橡胶工业展览会) is the world's leading international plastics and rubber trade fair in Asia.

 History

-CHINAPLAS is currently the largest international trade fair for the plastics and rubber Industries in Asia and the second largest in the world after K Fair, Germany.
+CHINAPLAS is currently the world's leading international trade fair for the plastics and rubber industries, and also widely recognized by the industry as one of the most influential exhibitions in the world.
+Its significance is surpassed only by K Fair in Germany, the world's premier plastics and rubber trade fair.

 The exhibition was founded in 1983.
 CHINAPLAS has become a sourcing and networking platform for the plastics and rubber industries and has contributed to their development.

 CHINAPLAS has been certified as a "UFI Approved International Event" by [Union des Foires Internationales], the Global Association of the Exhibition Industry.

 Since 1987, CHINAPLAS has gained sustained support from EUROMAP European Committee of Machinery Manufacturers for the Plastics & Rubber Industries as the Sponsor.